 Iceland Science School Trips & Tours

-The ultimate playground for scientists, Iceland offers unique opportunities for pupils.
+The ultimate playground for scientists, a school trip to Iceland offers unique opportunities for pupils.
 Your group will experience everything from dramatic volcanic lunar landscapes and spouting geysers, to diverging plates and glaciers!

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.